 - There are 20 shopping centers ranging in size from 6,000 to over 200,000 square feet throughout the Village.

-- Over 4,000,000 square feet of business park development in three attractive locations.
+- Over 5,000,000 square feet of business park development in highly sought after locations.

 Excellent Educational Resources

 Hanover Park is served by three community colleges, including Elgin Community College, Harper College, and College of DuPage.
 The colleges offer continuing education programs to assist in the ongoing training of your employees.
-In addition, renowned Illinois colleges and universities are within commuting distance, including the University of Chicago, University of Illinois at Chicago, Illinois Institute of Technology, DePaul University, and Northwestern University.
+Our community colleges also offer assistance to entrepreneurs through their Small Business Development Centers.
+In addition, renowned Illinois colleges and universities are within commuting distance, including the University of Chicago, University of Illinois at Chicago, Illinois Institute of Technology, DePaul University and Northwestern University.

 The Village's school districts are well known for providing quality education to area students and preparing them for the challenges of the future.
 Schaumburg Community Consolidated School District 54 and Carol Stream School District 93 are ranked among the top third of school districts in Illinois.

 Just 30 miles from Chicago, Hanover Park is easily accessible by roadway, air, and rail.
 Hanover Park is conveniently located on the Elgin-O'Hare Expressway and is only minutes from the Northwest Tollway (I-90), the Eisenhower Expressway (I-290), and the East-West Tollway (I-88).
 Hanover Park is located along the well-traveled West line of Metra's commuter rail system.
 The express train to Chicago takes a short 45 minutes.
 The Hanover Park train station is one of the busiest stops on Metra's Milwaukee West line with more than 1,400 riders each weekday and over 1,400 commuter parking spaces.
 O'Hare International Airport is within 11 miles, while both Schaumburg and DuPage County Airports are less than five miles away.